Gap Year Days 270 – 281

 Wifi was good after being in Cambodia!
 It was reliable everywhere we stayed and available at every cafe, restaurant and some attractions we visited.
 I half considered getting a sim card here, mostly becasue it was so cheap, but in the end didn’t bother.

-We didn’t use a lot of local transport, mostly we hired cars to get us around or had transport included in our accomodation (both Danang and Hue).
+We didn’t use a lot of local transport in Vietnam, mostly we hired cars to get us around or had transport included in our accomodation (both Danang and Hue).
 The train was only a few dollars between Danang and Hue and local buses were only cents as shown by the Hanoi example above.
 I would have hapily used more local transport if required.

 Papa Mike Hostel Princess